 The Beast does not create another political party, it launches a movement; a party wants to govern among other parties, a movement - as Hannah Arendt observes - wants to get rid of all parties, of state, of law, of all form of accountable order; it aims to rule nations by commanding crowds, in fact it wants to master the whole world, with no competition.

-• Blindness to any other point of view.
 Observe communication, you will know with whom you speak; it is a dialogue of the deaf.
 The followers of vision do not examine, or learn, nor consider changing, they "are for" or "are against", firmly, they believe and propagate.
 They do not negotiate, they "educate".
-To belong, you must convert.
+To belong, you must convert, be reborn.

-The beast, even young, cannot suffer relativity.
+The beast, even young, cannot suffer relativity or respect variety of choices.
 It has no doubt.
 These people are not truth-seekers but truth-carriers.
 Truth is one, it's our truth of course, with one voice and no dissidence suffered.
 You cannot vote this unique truth.
-No need to explain and to convince by arguments, (One-truth disparages rhetoric) it is sufficient to affirm the force of the “obvious” the force of “reality”.
+No need to explain and to convince by proof or arguments (One-truth disparages rhetoric) it is sufficient to affirm the force of the “obvious” the force of “reality”.
 You can recognise the formula: "You must see that...!"or milder, "Do you believe in...?"
 Believe, not think.
 Anything diverging from the right message is bad, mistaken, false, stupid, guilty and mad.
 Dispute with the people under the spell of the beast is a dialogue of the deaf with the blind.
 The believers react to opposing truth with irritation, anger, violence.
 They have no tolerance for dissenters, who are punished for causing the irritation.

 If you try to advance that diversity of opinion is good, a right of man, that mutual respect possible in difference, that we dispute each other to learn and we do not need to always agree, you will look as a Martian.